metacpan/metacpan-cpan-extracted/distros/L/LinkEmbedder/README.md

 request.
 Will also set ["name" in Mojo::UserAgent::Transactor](https://metacpan.org/pod/Mojo%3A%3AUserAgent%3A%3ATransactor#name) for ["ua"](#ua) if the incoming request contains a "User-Agent" header.

+Note that in [Mojolicious](https://metacpan.org/pod/Mojolicious) 9.11 and later, you must define the format for your route to serve with extension .html, .json or .jsonp.

 # AUTHOR

 Jan Henning Thorsen